 Climb inside the Civic, and drivers of the old car will immediately notice how much more comfortable they are.
 That’s because the awkwardly high driver’s seat has been replaced by one that’s set much lower, and there’s lots of adjustment in both the seat and steering wheel.
 You’ll also notice how much simpler everything looks.
 Rather than being faced by a vast array of dials that are stacked up in a horribly confusing layout, your instruments are nice and easy to read.
-A touch-screen system does away with the need for too many dashboard buttons, but the system isn’t the most intuitive of its type and the graphics look a little dated.
+A touch-screen system does away with the need for too many dashboard buttons, but the system isn’t very easy to use because the menus are illogical, the screen transitions are slow and the graphics are dated.
 Your rear visibility is pretty limited, too, due to small back windows and a spoiler that slashes across your rear screen, blocking your view.
 On the quality front, the Civic feels very solid, and there are soft-touch materials in most of the important places.
-There are one or two slightly drab and grainy finishes that mean it doesn’t feel as expensive as its poshest rivals, but you won’t feel too short-changed.
+There are one or two slightly drab and grainy finishes that mean it doesn’t feel as expensive as its poshest rivals, and the dark colour scheme doesn’t help, either, but you won’t feel too short-changed.

 How practical is it?

 This area is something of a mixed bag for the Civic.
 There’s lots of rear leg-room, but head-room will be a little tight for taller passengers, meaning that loftier folk will travel more comfortably in some of the Civic’s rivals.
-Similarly, the boot is a decent size, but the seats don’t lie totally flat when you fold them down, and the previous Civic’s ingenious ‘Magic Seats’ feature – which allowed you to carry particularly tall items in the rear footwells by allowing you to flip up the bases of the back seats – is not provided in the latest Civic.
+Similarly, the boot is a good size, but there’s an odd ridge in the boot floor, the seats don’t lie totally flat when you fold them down, and the previous Civic’s ingenious ‘Magic Seats’ feature – which allowed you to carry particularly tall items in the rear footwells by allowing you to flip up the bases of the back seats – is not provided in the latest Civic.
 That’s a real shame.